oktadev/schematics/README.md

 `./test-app.sh angular` will create an Angular project with Angular CLI, install this project, and make sure all the project's tests pass.
 Other options include `react`, `react-ts`, `vue`, `vue-ts`, `ionic`, `ionic-cordova`, `react-native`, and `express`.

-`./test-all.sh` will test all the options: Angular, React, React with TypeScript, Vue, Vue with TypeScript, Ionic with Cordova, Ionic with Capacitor, React Native, and Express.
+`./test-all.sh` will test all the options: Angular, React, React with TypeScript, Vue, Vue with TypeScript, Ionic with Capacitor, React Native, and Express.

 ## Publishing